roundbrackets/cfg_mngmnt/README.md

-# cfg_mngmnt the hardest configure tool for server config management
+# cfg_mngmnt the hardest to configure tool for server config management

 To use:
 `cfg_mngmnt --manifest <manifest.json>`